RomanAlexandroff/42-Prague-Smart-Sign/README.md

 Contributions to the 42 Prague Smart Sign project are welcome!
 If you have any ideas, bug fixes, or improvements, feel free to open an issue, fork or submit a pull request on the GitHub repository.

 When contributing, please adhere to the existing code style and follow the established guidelines.
 Clearly describe your changes and provide any necessary documentation or tests.

+## Suggestions for Contributions

+**good first contributions**
+- Connecting to the modem with the highest signal strength;
+- Core temperature monitoring as a safety mechanism: the temperature being too high may signal some serious hardware failure and a safety threat, e.g. the battery has the lowest maximum allowed operational temperature of 60°C — notify the Telegram chat if the temperature of the core gets at least to 50°C;
+- Refactor the project to lower the number of the Common global (com_g) variables.
+But DO NOT alter the RTC global (rtc_g) variables unless you are absolutely certain of what you are doing.
+**advanced contributions**
+- Adding a "DO NOT ENTER!" sign that can be displayed or errased from the screen by pressing the WARNING_BUTTON button;
+- Core temperature monitoring as a mechanism for detecting the battery charging process being finished: when the battery is being charged, the core temperature of the microcontroller rises approximatelly 10°C above its common operational temperature and then drops back down when finished charging — notify the Telegram chat when charging is finished.
+This functionality may not block the Sign from fulfilling its main goal of notifying students about exams;
+- Logging error messages into a log file in the microcontroller's memory and the log file extraction mechanism;
+- The direct OTA implementation - the Sign itself creates a Wi-Fi access point that you can connect to and to update the firmware without the need of a Wi-Fi modem in the middle;
+- Replacing Telegram with Slack: refactoring all the Sign's Telegram functionality to work via Slack would allow integrating the Sign better into the 42 ecosystem as well as developing new functionality, e.g. notifying all the students about an upcomming exam.

 ## License